iplanwebsites/slinc/README.markdown

 - translate google map texts.

-- big white fader on load.

 - Load JS at the bottom of the page

 - Add -moz-webkit prefix in CSS! opacity, border-radius, transform, transition...

+- weird blue shadow highlight on PF images.

 On Launch